MTD Property Management & Sales logo

 info form

 You should also be checking the tenant’s income level at this stage.
 A general rule of thumb is only to consider tenants making at least three times the rent price.
-For example, if you’re charging a monthly rent of $1,500, then you should only consider renting to tenants making at least $4,500/month.
+For example, if you’re charging a monthly rent of $1,500, then you should only consider renting to renters making at least $4,500/month.

 3. Verify the tenant’s employment status